25 VS Code Extensions Worth Installing in 2026

 7. Prettier

 Publisher: Prettier Why it matters: Consistent code formatting eliminates an entire category of bikeshedding in code reviews.
-Prettier formats your code on save (or on demand) according to a shared configuration.
-No more arguing about semicolons, single vs double quotes, or trailing commas.
+No more arguing about semicolons.
+No more single-vs-double-quote debates.
+No more trailing comma wars.
+Prettier formats on save according to a shared configuration, and everyone moves on with their lives.

 Essential settings: